kuoalan/GessGUI/README.md

 ### PyGame
 To install PyGame, run: `pip install pygame` from the command line.
 ## Instructions
-Run `python3 Gess.py`from the command line.
+* Run `python3 Gess.py`from the command line.
+* To make a move, click on the square corresponding to the center of a 'piece', then click on the square corresponding to the desired destination of the center of the 'piece'
+* To play a new game, close the game window and run `python3 Gess.py` again from the command line.